 When an agency wants to hire home care aides who will be most successful, what should it look for in its applicants?
 In-home care providers play a unique role in their clients’ lives.
 They have a major impact on a person’s quality of life, but don’t typically have a part in health care decisions.
 The work environment is unusual.
 Home care aides do not see colleagues every day.
 They spend most of their time in the client’s home, working with him or her on a one-on-one basis.

 What kind of people are best suited for this career?
 And how can an agency that wants to hire home care aides determine the best candidates?
-Here are a few things to keep in mind when searching for the ideal applicant for a home caregiver position.
+Here are a few things to keep in mind when learning how to recruit a home care aide.

 Hire Home Care Aides Who Aren’t Squeamish